min2ha/ukwa-site/content/target/60556/index.en.md

   "subject": "Religion/Theology"
 }

-# Church in North Gower, The | Eglwys yng Ngogledd Gower

 This is the website for the Church in Wales churches of North Gower, St Rhydian and St Illtyd's, Llanrhidian; St Gwynour's, Penclawdd; and St David's, Wernffrwd.